mohitpai/journey-optimizer.en/help/using/landing-pages/lp-use-cases.md

 1. [Insert a link](../messages/message-tracking.md#insert-links) into your message content.
 Select **[!UICONTROL Landing page]** as the **[!UICONTROL Link type]** and choose the [landing page](create-lp.md#configure-primary-page) that you created for registration.

     ![](../assets/lp_subscription-uc-link.png)

+    >[!NOTE]
+    >
+    >To be able to publish your message, make sure the landing page you select is not expired yet.
+Learn how to update the expiry date [in this section](create-lp.md#configure-primary-page).

 1. Save your content and [publish your message](../messages/publish-manage-message.md).